tapaswenipathak/Scripts/README.md

 1. Add link & title of a page you wish to read.
 2. Add word & meaning link.
-3. This also has a motivational penguin at the endof the page marqueeing.
+3. This also has a motivational penguin at the end of the page marqueeing.
 4. This also has a simple Google search bar.

 ![Sample Output] (http://i.gyazo.com/eb0f4b908ee6480cc4bad01e500b4940.png)